Unholy Grave

-Unholy Grave is a Japanese grindcore band that formed in 1993 and are based in the city of Nagoya, Japan.
+Unholy Grave is a Japanese grindcore band that formed in 1993 and are based in the city of Nagoya.
 The band got its name from the song "Beyond the Unholy Grave" by the American death metal band Death.
 Unholy Grave's lyrics mainly focus on political and social issues.
 A common phrase appearing on the artwork of the band's releases is "Grindcore Against Terrorism!".
 Unholy Grave are known for being highly prolific, releasing a considerably large amount of splits.